rapidsai/deployment/source/cloud/azure/azureml.md

 python -m ipykernel install --user --name rapids echo "kernel install completed"
+EOF
 ```

 Select `local file`, then `Browse`, and upload that script.

 ![Screenshot of the provision setup script screen](../../images/azureml-provision-setup-script.png)

-Refer to [Azure ML documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-customize-compute-instance) for more details on how to create the setup script but it should resemble:
+Refer to [Azure ML documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-customize-compute-instance) for more details on how to create the setup script.

 Launch the instance.